Francis Sheehy-Skeffington: Arrest

 On his way home, he was followed by a crowd of hecklers who were shouting out his nickname, "Skeffy!"
 This crowd was made up of inner city poor whom he had been exhorting to refrain from looting and who probably knew him from his speeches on feminism or socialism on the steps of the Custom House.

 As he and his hecklers approached the Portobello Bridge, around 7:30 p.m., they were intercepted by soldiers of the 11th East Surrey Regiment.
 Lieutenant Morris, the officer in charge, was under orders to keep the road and bridge clear, and felt apprehensive about the disorderly crowd.
-Morris, who had been shown a picture and description of Sheehy Skeffington, arrested him and had two soldiers escort him to Portobello Barracks.
-At the barracks, the adjutant, Lieutenant Morgan (an old school chum) interviewed Sheehy Skeffington.
+Morris, who had been shown a picture and description of Sheehy-Skeffington, arrested him and had two soldiers escort him to Portobello Barracks.
+At the barracks, the adjutant, Lieutenant Morgan (an old school chum) interviewed Sheehy-Skeffington.
 He told Morgan that he sympathized with the insurgents’ cause, but he was not a Sinn Feiner and was opposed to violence.
-Unsure how to proceed, Morgan telephoned the garrison adjutant who told him to detain Sheehy Skeffington for further questioning.
-Just before 9:00 pm, Captain Bowen-Colthurst searched Sheehy Skeffington and confiscated papers from him.
+Unsure how to proceed, Morgan telephoned the garrison adjutant who told him to detain Sheehy-Skeffington for further questioning.
+Just before 9:00 pm, Captain Bowen-Colthurst searched Sheehy-Skeffington and confiscated papers from him.

 Captain John Colthurst Bowen-Colthurst (1880–1965) was an officer of the reserve 3rd Battalion of Royal Irish Rifles and belonged to an old Anglo-Irish and Protestant Ascendancy family with an extensive estate in County Cork.
 After attending Haileybury College and Sandhurst, he began his military career in the Second Anglo-Boer War.
 Later, during an eight-year posting in India, he served with distinction as the head of a machine-gun unit with the 1904 Younghusband Tibet Expedition.
-About 1905, Bowen-Colthurst became a Christian fundamentalist.
+About 1905, Bowen-Colthurst became an evangelical Christian.

-At the start of World War I, Bowen-Colthurst spent five weeks with the British Expeditionary Force on the Western Front (14 August – 19 September 1914), from which he had been sent home wounded and possibly shell-shocked.
+At the start of World War I, Bowen-Colthurst spent five weeks with the British Expeditionary Force on the Western Front (14 August–19 September, 1914), from which he had been sent home wounded and possibly shell-shocked.
 He had had a brief mental breakdown during the Retreat from Mons and had initiated a disastrous, premature attack at the First Battle of the Aisne.
 Aside from his wounds, this behaviour perhaps ensured he was sent home from the front permanently.
 After a period of convalescence and light duties, Bowen-Colthurst had been assigned in July 1915 to the Royal Irish Rifles at Portobello Barracks, where his primary duties were training and recruitment.